mhsefidgar/fizzbuzz/README.md

 [<img src="https://lemay-images.nyc3.cdn.digitaloceanspaces.com/weblogo.png" width="300"/>](https://github.com/user/repository/subscription)

-# lemay ai interview questions
+# lemay ai Interview Questions

-# In this repository, it is assumed that the question requires the interviewee to complete branching and merging for tasks 2 and 3.
+## In this repository, it is assumed that the question requires the interviewee to complete branching and merging for tasks 2 and 3.

 ## Following requirements must be met when using this repository.